Ankia-Fuls/fem-e-commerce-page/Planning.md

 - Open a lightbox gallery by clicking on the large product image
 - Check where to add inert in completed project.

-- Add buttons which are shown on mobile and hide the thumbnails in mobile
 - Doesn't look like lightbox is used for mobile at all, so do own design for fullscreen, mimic main design

 - Add dalk swipe functionality for mobile later?